Shopify/polaris/.changeset/hip-windows-exercise.md

 '@shopify/polaris-icons': minor
 ---

-Adding several icons for image editing
+Added some icons for image editing